yugabyte/terraform-provider-ybm/docs/resources/read_replicas.md

 Optional:

 - `cloud_type` (String) The cloud provider where the read replica is deployed: AWS or GCP.
 Default GCP.
 - `multi_zone` (Boolean) Set whether to spread the nodes in this region across zones.
-Defaults to false.
+Defaults to true.

 Read-Only: